SUBMISSION DEADLINE: 18 June 2014, 23:59 UTC/GMT

 Research on interactive technologies is an important academic discipline to investigate a fundamental problem of relationship between technology and human.
 In order to drive this research to be able to widely help human's life in the future, propulsion of research by making actually working prototypes with novel technological innovations is crucial.
 Through the experience of using or enjoying the demonstration of such prototypes, we can learn the progress of technology, we can imagine our future lives, or we can conceive further sophisticated ideas.

-Interactive technology has been one of the most important inseparable wheels of SIGGRAPH and SIGGRAPH Asia, and the program of Emerging Technologies has carried a vital role in them to drive the development of its research communities to pursue technological innovations and to make a great impact on the public.
+Interactive technology has been one of the most important inseparable wheels of SIGGRAPH and SIGGRAPH Asia, and the Emerging Technologies program has played a vital role in driving the development of research communities to pursue technological innovations and to make a great impact on the public.

-At SIGGRAPH Asia 2013 we are looking for submissions that use novel interactive technologies which have possibilities to bring such as benefits, usefulness, or comfort, into our future lives.
+At SIGGRAPH Asia 2014 we are looking for submissions that use novel interactive technologies which have possibilities to bring benefits, usefulness, or comfort, into our future lives.

 These technologies may include, but are not limited to: